Are we a match? Are we a match

 Wide accessibility.
 Even if you don't have an active Microsoft 365 subscription, Google Sheets is available for free.
 Both Excel and Google Sheets are widely accessible and easy to use.

 High degree of customization.
-CRMs in Google Sheets or Excel, with their formulas, graphs, rows, and columns, provide a flexible canvas for creativity.
-You can organize them however you like and use colors to emphasize the most important details.
+CRM templates in Google Sheets or Excel, with their formulas, graphs, rows, and columns, provide a flexible canvas for creativity.
+You can customize these templates and use colors to emphasize the most important details.

 Relative ease of use.
-While a CRM in Google Sheets and Excel does require some learning and adjustment, in general, they are very user-friendly.
+While Google Sheets and Excel do require some learning and adjustment, in general, these CRM templates are very user-friendly.

 • What are the limitations of a CRM in Google Sheets or Excel?